A dual characterisation of simple and subdirectly-irreducible temporal Heyting algebras: Applications to tHC

 \end{dfn}

-It can be shown that, given the standard \textit{algebraic} semantics, we have $\tHC \soco \tHA$ (read « $\tHC$ is sound and complete with respect to $\tHA$ »).
-Completeness is achieved via the well-known « Lindenbaum-Tarski process ».
-Given this fact, an \textit{algebraic model} (of $\tHC$) is a tuple $\tup{\A, \nu}$ such that $\A \in \tHA$ and $\nu$ is an algebraic valuation, i.e.\ a $\tHA$-morphism $\Term \to \A$.
+It can be shown, given the standard \textit{algebraic} semantics, that we have $\tHC \soco \tHA$ (read « $\tHC$ is sound and complete with respect to $\tHA$ »).
+Completeness is achieved via the well-known \mbox{« Lindenbaum-Tarski} \mbox{process »} \cite{FonJanPig03}.
+Given this fact, an \textit{algebraic model} (of $\tHC$) is a tuple $\tup{\A, \nu}$ such that $\A \in \tHA$ and $\nu$ is an algebraic valuation, i.e.\ a $\tHA$-morphism $\Term \to \A$, where $\Term$ is the algebra of terms on $\Prop$ constructed with the language $\Lt$.

-It can also be shown that, given the standard \textit{relational} semantics, we have $\tHC \soco \tTran$.
-Completeness can be achieved either via the method of canonical models or via Esakia duality.
+It can also be shown, given the standard \textit{relational} semantics (reading $\Box$ as a forward-looking universal and $\bDia$ as a backward-looking existential), that we have $\tHC \soco \tTran$.
+Completeness can be achieved either via the method of canonical models \cite[\textsection4.2]{BlaRijVen01} or via Esakia duality.
 Given this fact, a \textit{relational model} (of $\tHC$) is a tuple $\tup{\X, \nu}$ such that $\X \in \tTran$ and $\nu$ is an (intuitionistic) relational valuation, i.e.\ a map $\Prop \to \Up(\X)$ .